DannnyzZ/OSFortify/README.md

 </details>

-*Security Baseline* - OSFortify leverages LGPO via API to seamlessly implement and manage GPO policies, ensuring efficient and reliable policy enforcement.
+*Security Baseline Module* - OSFortify leverages LGPO via API to seamlessly implement and manage GPO policies, ensuring efficient and reliable policy enforcement.
 It also provides the capability to backup and restore GPO configurations, giving you peace of mind knowing that your policies are securely stored and easily recoverable in case of emergencies.

 <details closed><summary>Security Baseline Module</summary>